-I've been studying yoga since the late 90's and teaching now for over a decade.
-During that time, I've seen yoga wake other people up too.
-I've seen it transform grief, and rally people to a cause.
-I've seen it mend wounds and inspire activism.
-I've witnessed yoga draw people together, and cultivate a felt sense of belonging.
+I've been studying dance + yoga + physical fitness since the late 90's and teaching now for over a decade.
+During that time, I've seen other people wake up too.
+I've seen people transform grief, and rally others to a cause.
+I've seen yoga mend wounds and training inspire activism.
+I've witnessed meditation draw people together, and bodywork cultivate a felt sense of belonging.

-I teach because yoga invites us look at ourselves and the world we engage in, in a more honest and meaningful way.
-I teach because no matter what we perceive is going on externally, yoga gives us a productive way to explore what's going on internally.
-Yoga helps us uncover what we're running from and maps a path by which we can breath through it.
+I teach wellness because it invites us look at ourselves and the world around us in a more honest and meaningful way.
+I teach because no matter what we perceive is going on externally, an embodied practice gives us a productive way to explore what's going on internally.
+Being physical helps us uncover what we're running from and maps a path by which we can breath through it.

-I use yoga as a means of engaging with the world, because it requires us to be fully present with both our joy and our sorrow, to live awake and and to be agents of change.
+I use the tools offered here as a means of being fully present with both joy and sorrow, to live awake and to be an agent of change.